-Dynamic Social Psychology: Exploring Group Interaction Patterns - A Study on Conformity Behavior and Group Identification
+Dynamic Social Psychology in Group Interaction Patterns and Their Influence on Conformity and Identification

 References